 University College London, United Kingdom

-Olwenn Martin is an Associate at University College London, where.
-She is an expert in Chemistry and the environmental sciences, and has a background in the social sciences as well.
+Olwenn Martin is an Associate Professor in Health and Environment at University College London.
+She has an interdisciplinary background in chemistry, environmental sciences, environmental decision-making and development management.
 She was one of the earliest adopters of applying the principles of evidence-based medicine to environmental health and toxicology, including systematic review and meta-analysis and socio-economic analyses.
-She has a specific interest in endocrine disruption and mixture effects.
+She has specific interests in endocrine disruption and mixture effects.

 BASF, Germany